-A recent post on WhiteHouse.gov outlines some discouraging statistics on Latinos getting the education they need to succeed later in life:
+A 2011 blog post on WhiteHouse.gov outlines some discouraging statistics on Latinos getting the education they need to succeed later in life:

 • Less than half of Latino children enroll in any early learning program.